bio-tools/Tool-Information-Standards/docs/about.md

 ![infographic_quality_metrics]({{site.url}}/assets/images/infographic_quality_metrics.png){: .align-center}

-If and how to use such labels is currently `under discussion <https://github.com/bio-tools/biotoolsSchema/issues/77>`_.
+If and how to use such labels is currently [under discussion](https://github.com/bio-tools/biotoolsSchema/issues/77).